 The Gauss code for knot diagrams is perhaps the easiest to describe.
 Suppose we have a diagram for some oriented knot.
 Choose an arbitrary labelling of the vertices (usually with consecutive integers ending with the crossing number of the diagram).

 Given this labeling of the crossings, the notation is derived by walking the knot again, starting at an arbitrary point P. As we follow the knot, we record the crossings we encounter, keeping in mind that if we happen to traverse a crossing by an under-crossing strand, then we record the label of the crossing with a negative sign.
 The procedure terminates when you walk the whole knot.
-For 12 crossing knots a second sign convention is used: if the crossing is right handed it is given a positive sign, otherwise a negative sign.

 For the example diagram, the Gauss code will be:

 1 -2 3 -4 5 6 -7 -8 4 -9 2 -10 8 11 -6 -1 10 -3 9 -5 -11 7

 The Gauss Code listed is compatible with the PD code in KnotInfo.
 In the PD code, there will be one crossing at which strand 1 and strand 2 meet.
 This is labelled as crossing point 1.
 The remaining crossings are then labelled in the order they appear when traversing the knot beginning at crossing 1.
 Thus, if the PD notation contains [1,*,2,*] then the first entry in Gauss Code will be +1.
 If the PD notation for the first crossing is either [*,1,*,2] or [*,2,*,1], then the first entry will be -1.